GEORGE HOBSON 1893 – 1917

 14667 Private George Hobson 14th Battalion, the Durham Light Infantry died of wounds 23 April 1917 and is buried at Bethune Town Cemetery.
-He was 23 years old and is commemorated on the Etherley War Memorial and Roll of Honour in St. Cuthbert’s Church.
+He was 23 years old and is commemorated on the Etherley War Memorial, the Roll of Honour in St. Cuthbert’s Church and Witton Park War Memorials.

 - Charlotte bc.1883